Senju14/agentic-rag-001/README.md

 # LEARN RAG

-A modular Retrieval-Augmented Generation (RAG) pipeline for legal document search and Q&A, leveraging semantic chunking, SBERT embeddings, Pinecone vector DB, PostgreSQL, and FastAPI.
+A modular Retrieval-Augmented Generation (RAG) pipeline for synthetic legal document search and Q&A chatbot, leveraging semantic chunking, SBERT embeddings, Pinecone vector DB, and FastAPI.

 ## Technologies Used